Abdualazem/disaster_response_pipeline/README.md

 **Tip:**
 Improving model fairness and performance for all categories may require experimenting with the above strategies and carefully analyzing your results.

+**Note:**
+The trained model file (`models/classifier.pkl`) is not included in this repository due to GitHub's file size limits.

+To use the application, you must train the model yourself using the instructions above, or download it from a shared link if provided.